kthewhispers/XDF/README.md

 * Storing data

 ## It has no child properties and no property hierarchy to organize and manage complex, large amounts of data.
 Why use XDF?
 That's a fair point.
-These features aren't yet implemented into XDF because in the current implementation of XDF, but you have unlimited ways to do it yourself.
+These features aren't yet implemented into XDF, but you have unlimited ways to do it yourself.
 No, not by coding it into XDF, but with the `setproperty()` and `getproperty()` functions.
 Check out ways XDF can be used, and observe it being used in programs at the [XDF Implementation Examples Wiki](https://github.com/kthewhispers/XDF/wiki/XDF---Implementation-Examples)!